BurzakovskiyIvan/ASW_ImportBX/README.md

 # ASW_ImportBX
- This is an automated way of importing BX files and futher reporting
+ This is an automated way of importing BX files and further reporting

 To start the app do the following:
 1) Open CMD